agporto/DeepBryo/README.md

 ## Server

 We host a `DeepBryo` production server for bryozoologists.
-It can be found at the [BryoLab](https://bryolab.ngrok.io).
-Please complete [this](https://docs.google.com/forms/d/e/1FAIpQLSc-NoKamdaWiB9pCGQyXFHsMpXXlBgYRlwwSn53h8jwf7UMnw/viewform?usp=pp_url) registration to let us know who you are and why you are using it.
-It will help us convincing funders of the project's importance.
+It can be found at [DeepBryo](https://bryolab.ngrok.io).
+Please complete [this](https://docs.google.com/forms/d/e/1FAIpQLSc-NoKamdaWiB9pCGQyXFHsMpXXlBgYRlwwSn53h8jwf7UMnw/viewform?usp=pp_url) registration form to let us know who you are and what is your main goal when using it.

 ## Updates